-For those who want to learn how to trade online quickly and efficiently, there’s no better platform than with MetaTrader 4, the one we offer here at TradeFW.
+For those who want to learn how to trade online efficiently, there’s no better platform than with MetaTrader 4, the one we offer here at TradeFW.
 That’s because MetaTrader 4 maximizes your access as well as your comfort by enabling you to connect from any device – computer, smartphone or tablet using any browser you like.

 Before you start trading, however, you should familiarize yourself with a few basic terms that you’ll need to know.

 Before we start, let’s define forex itself.
 The word is a contraction of “foreign exchange,” which is the basis of international trade.
 Goods and services imported into any country are valued and paid for using a currency acceptable to the party that exports them from another country.
 To facilitate the flow of those goods and services, most international trade is conducted using just a handful of currencies, principally the U.S., Canadian and Australian dollars, the British pound, the euro, the Swiss franc, and the Japanese yen.